nikitabobko/AeroSpace/README.md

 Public Beta.
 Feedback is very much welcome

-- I encourage you to try AeroSpace and [share the general feedback](https://github.com/nikitabobko/AeroSpace/issues/11).
+- I encourage you to try AeroSpace and file GitHub issues if something doesn't work for you.
-  In particular, I'm interested in issues that block you from using AeroSpace.
+  In particular, I'm interested in issues that block you from using AeroSpace on daily basis.
 - I already use AeroSpace on daily basis and I'm happy with it
 - [The documentation](./docs/guide.md) covers all major things you need to know
 - Expect minor breaking changes in the config format.
 Once the project reaches 1.0 the config is guaranteed to preserve backwards